 Parker earned her B.S. in Textiles and Apparel Design from Cornell University, and an M.F.A. in Digital Art/New Media at UC Santa Cruz.
 While at UCSC, no.e developed Gamelan Plesetan, a live non-idiomatic improvisation project incorporating electronic performers, traditionally-trained gamelan musicians, motion capture video and gamelan-controlled video programmed with MAX/MSP/Jitter.

 In addition, Parker received a Darmasiswa grant from the Indonesian Government to study Javanese, Balinese gamelan and Sundanese drumming at the Indonesian National Conservatory of Art in Yogyakarta, Java.

-no.e’s work has been exhibited, presented, performed and screened at the National Museum of Brazil, the National Library of Latvia, University of California Riverside’s Culver Arts Center, the DNA Lounge (San Francisco, USA), Bledog Art Space (Ubud, Bali) and Giancolis Park for the Arts (Las Vegas, USA).
+no.e’s work has been exhibited, presented, performed and screened at the Qianyang Bamboo Museum (Fujian, China), the National Museum of Brazil, the National Library of Latvia, University of California Riverside’s Culver Arts Center, the DNA Lounge (San Francisco, USA), Bledog Art Space (Ubud, Bali) and the San Jose Institute for Contemporary Art (USA).

 no.e has participated in art, video and sound festivals such as Soundgate: Sound Art Festival (Danish Museum of Modern Art, Alaborg, DN), the Surabaya Biennale Video Festival (Java, RI), Yogyakarta International Media Art Festival (Java, RI), Ubud Earth Day Festival (Bali, RI), and the Ubud Readers and Writers Festival (Bali, RI).